 President & Founder

 Georgia was the driving force behind the setup of Y-House in 2010 after finishing high school.
-Sitting on both the Junior and Senior Committees she devotes her time to managing the foundation and the development of Y-House projects as a volunteer.
+Sitting on both the Management and Fundraising Committees she devotes her time to managing the foundation and the development of Y-House projects as a volunteer.
 Georgia has bachelor degrees in both social work and health sciences, and currently works in a Melbourne hospital as a social worker.

-Tim is a founding member of The Y-House Foundation and has been a part of the senior committee since inception.
+Tim is a founding member of The Y-House Foundation and has been a part of the Management Committee since inception.
 Tim’s experience includes working with The Australian Grand Prix, Essendon Football Club, Hockey Australia and The Melbourne Tigers within sponsorship and management roles.
 Tim has a passion for delivering strong results and in exceeding client expectations.

-Lisa has been a passionate supporter of Y-House for many years and joined the committee to become more involved in development.
-As an experienced Marketing and Communications professional with strong strategic development delivery and project management skills, Lisa brings a wealth of knowledge and experience to Y-House, especially as a mentor to the Junior Committee.
+Lisa has been a passionate supporter of Y-House for many years and joined the Management Committee to become more involved in development.
+As an experienced Marketing and Communications professional with strong strategic development delivery and project management skills, Lisa brings a wealth of knowledge and experience to Y-House, especially as a mentor to the Fundraising Committee.

 Angela Barker OAM

 Angela is the inspiration behind Y-House, having spent time living in aged care at age 16 after a violent attack by an ex-boyfriend resulted in an acquired brain injury.
 In 2019 Angela was awarded The Medal of the Order of Australia for her advocacy work in both the family violence and disability sectors.
-Angela joined the senior committee in 2019 to become more involved in supporting young people with disabilities.
+Angela joined the Management Committee in 2019 to become more involved in supporting Y-House clients.

-Susanne is a founding member of The Y-House Foundation and has been involved in the organisation since 2010, joining the Senior Committee to become more involved in the Y-House Project.
-Susanne’s skill base centres around administration, CRM development, marketing, business management and event planning, all skills that Susanne brings to her committee role.
+Susanne is a founding member of The Y-House Foundation and has been involved in the organisation since 2010.
+Joining the Management Committee to become more involved in the Y-House Project, Susanne's skill base centres around administration, CRM development and maintenance, marketing, business management and event planning, all skills that Susanne brings to her committee role.

 Media & Film

-Alex has volunteered for Y-House as the multimedia coordinator for over 6 years and joined the junior committee in 2012.
+Alex has volunteered for Y-House as the multimedia coordinator for over 10 years and joined the Junior Committee in 2012.
 Alex is a keen videographer and loves making short documentary style videos about Y-House.
 With a degree in Film and Digital Media from Deakin University, Alex is well known for her original and emotive Y-House videos.

 Eliza de Bruin